-I have found that many players lose rhythm on their tennis serve when they are in a pinpoint stance.
-They toss the ball, they wait, and then they move their back foot, which completely throws their rhythm off.
+I have found that many players lose rhythm on their serve when they are in a pinpoint stance.
+They toss the ball, wait, and then move their back foot, which completely throws their rhythm off.

-For instance, when the toss gets too high, your rhythm is off, it is not fluid, and the ball drops too much.
-Consequently, you delay the motion, lose your timing and your confidence.
+For instance, when the toss gets too high, your rhythm is off, and the ball drops too much.
 There are different players on the pro tour who actually toss the ball, wait before they move their foot, and still hit a great serve.

-This simply shows that there are always exceptions to the rule and you have got to find out what works out best.
+This simply shows that there are always exceptions to the rule.
+So, you have got to find out what works out best.
 Moreover, when players bring their back foot up, they face the net too much.
 Hence, they are not always sideways when making contact and unable to serve up to their full potential.
 Likewise, they lose disguise and struggle to hit a great topspin serve.

-To easily fix this problem, I recommend that when you move your back foot up, you should still keep it behind the front foot.
+To fix this problem, I recommend moving your back foot up, you should still keep it behind the front foot.
 Therefore, you can still get a nice shoulder turn and disguise on your serve.
-To conclude, I just want you to be aware of these secret tennis serve tips when using a pinpoint stance.
+To conclude, I want you to be aware of these secret tennis serve tips when using a pinpoint stance.

-Remember to get your feet in the right position to have a great shoulder turn and develop proper rhythm on your tennis serve.
-If you relate with any of the serve mistakes I described, you might want to consider switching to a platform stance and reduce those variables to make things more simple.
+Remember getting your feet in the right position to have a great shoulder turn and develop proper rhythm.
+If you relate with any of the serve mistakes discussed, consider switching to a platform stance to make things easier.

 Jeff is a former top 100 ATP player and USTA high performance coach committed to helping players and coaches all over the world improve.